Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Enumeration of An Dynkin type non-negative posets

-Summing up, if $|D|=n\geq 3$ is an odd number, the digraph $D$ has exactly two representatives among binary necklaces $\CN_2(n)$: one ``clockwise'' and the other ``anticlockwise''.
+Summing up, if $|\CD|=n\geq 3$ is an odd number, the digraph $\CD$ has exactly two representatives among binary necklaces $\CN_2(n)$: one ``clockwise'' and the other ``anticlockwise''.
 Since $|\CN_2(n)|=\frac{1}{n} \sum_{d\mid n}\left(2^{\frac{n}{d}}\varphi(d)\right)$, see~\cite{riordanCombinatorialSignificanceTheorem1957}, the first part of the equality~\eqref{fact:digrphnum:cycle:eq} follows.
-Assume now that $|D|=n\geq 4$ is an even number.
+Assume now that $|\CD|=n\geq 4$ is an even number.
 In the formula $|\CN_2(n)|/2$ we count only half (i.e., $2^{\frac{n}{2}-2}$) of ``rotationally symmetric'' digraphs.
-Hence $N(C_n)=\frac{1}{2n} \sum_{d\mid n}\left(2^{\frac{n}{d}}\varphi(d)\right)+ 2^{\frac{n}{2}-2}$ in this case. \end{proof}
+Hence, $ONum(C_n)=\frac{1}{2n} \sum_{d\mid n}\left(2^{\frac{n}{d}}\varphi(d)\right)+ 2^{\frac{n}{2}-2}$ in this case. \end{proof}

-In proof of \Cref{fact:digrphnum:cycle} we show that the number of cyclic graphs with oriented edges, up to symmetry of dihedral group, coincides with the number of such digraphs, up to isomorphism of unlabeled digraphs.
+In the proof of \Cref{fact:digrphnum:cycle} we show that the number of cyclic graphs with oriented edges, up to the symmetry of the dihedral group, coincides with the number of such digraphs, up to isomorphism of unlabeled digraphs.